Canvas

 To export a Canvas:

-- Click the dropdown: In the center of the session name you will see a dropdown button.
-This will give you options to rename the session, export canvas, duplicate canvas, clear chat and delete your session.
+- Click the three dot menu in the top right hand corner of your canvas to drop down the export canvas button. you will see a dropdown button.
 Clicking Export Canvas will enable you to save the Canvas to your local drive as a .png file.
 Voila!

 - Exporting a section: Sometimes you might not want the entire canvas and only a section.
-To export a section simply drag + highlight all the boxes you wish to export as a .png and right click to 'save as' a .png to your hard drive.
+To export a section, use the selector tool to simply drag + highlight all the boxes you wish to export as a .png and right click to 'save as' a .png to your hard drive.

 - Copying pins into a word doc: To extract pins from your Canvas, drag to highlight the boxes you want, then press Command+C (Mac) or Ctrl+C (Windows) to copy.
 Open your Word doc and press Command+V or Ctrl+V to paste.